mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/module1.rst

       * address translation will be disabled
       * the pool members for this app will be the Tier2 BIG-IP Self-IPs
-      * the pool monitor will be **XXXXXXXXXXXXXXXXX**
+      * the pool monitor will be based on the app specifications

-.. warning:: we need to update this base on the discussion that will happen
-    with PM/PD this week

-.. warning:: Need a schema of the app setup on SSG for VMWARE

 Application deployment in a SSG - AWS
 -------------------------------------